Kotlin Android Extensions

 Conclusion

-You’ve seen how easy is to deal with Android views in Kotlin.
+You’ve seen how easy it is to deal with Android views in Kotlin.
 With a simple plugin, we can forget about all that awful code related to view recovery after inflation.
 This plugin will create the required properties for us casted to the right type without any issues.

 Besides, Kotlin 1.1.4 has added some interesting features that will be really helpful in some cases that were not previously covered by the plugin.